 Ms Katie LowePhD Student

 Originally from England, Katie is a qualified criminal barrister in the UK with 10 years’ experience in legal search.
-She has worked in London, Russia, Dubai, Korea, and China and has lived in Hong Kong for the last 8 years.
+She has been mandated by international law firms and legal journals to conduct research.
+She has worked in London, Russia, Dubai, Korea, and China and has lived in Hong Kong for the last decade.
+She is currently reading a PhD in sociology at the University of Hong Kong and is aligned with the HKU centre for Criminology.

-In addition, she is currently researching the sport of ‘white collar boxing’, and how gender influences the experience in the context of edgework.
-Katie is an avid martial artist and was the first female to fight in Hong Kong White Collar Boxing and first female in Asia to hold a title belt in White Collar Mixed Martial Arts (MMA).
+Katie’s research specializes in drug use and drug markets in Hong Kong and wider Asia.
+She has presented her work at Asian and International conferences.
+Her thesis focuses on the cocaine market and the hidden population of expatriate’s users in Hong Kong.
+In addition, she is interested in the concept of social supply in relation to the Hong Kong drugs market.
+Apart from her research in the drugs market, she is currently researching the sport of White Collar Boxing and female fighters and exploring notions of gender, risk and stigmatization.
+Katie was an avid martial artist and was the first female to fight in Hong Kong White Collar Boxing and first female in Asia to hold a title belt in White Collar Mixed Martial Arts (MMA).
 After injury she has now ‘hung up her gloves’ and enjoys the quieter pursuits of yoga and travel.

 Bar Vocational Course